nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

- 1. User requests to list Clients
+ 1. User requests to list Clients.
- 2. FitEgo shows a list of Clients
+ 2. FitEgo shows a list of Clients.
- 3. User requests to delete a specific Client in the list
+ 3. User requests to delete a specific Client in the list.
- 4. FitEgo deletes the Client
-     Use case ends.
+ 4. FitEgo deletes the Client. <br/> Use case ends.

 **Extensions**